Dispersive effects in a scalar nonlocal wave equation inspired by peridynamics: Numerics

 We notice the presence of secondary oscillations left behind the wavefront, whose amplitude slowly decreases as time evolves.
 These two features are not present in the solution of the classical equation $u_{tt}=u_{xx}$.
 Indeed, in this case only a single Gaussian is expected to travel without neither deformation or damping of the amplitude.

-Finally, in Figure \ref{FIGURE10} we show numerical solutions of the peridynamic model for three different values of $\delta$ and initial velocity given by $v=\delta^{1-\alpha}/\sqrt{2(1-\alpha)}$.
+Finally, in Figure \ref{FIGURE10} we show numerical solutions of our model for three different values of $\delta$ and initial velocity given by $v=\delta^{1-\alpha}/\sqrt{2(1-\alpha)}$.
 The latter choice is inspired by the limit of the dispersion relation on large scales, proven in Theorem \ref{ASYLOANDHI}.

 Figure \ref{FIGURE10} refers to~$\delta=5/2$ (red), $\delta=1$ (green) and $\delta=1/10$ (blue).
 To properly interpret this numerical solution, we compare the values of $\delta$ with the dispersion of the Gaussian in the chosen initial condition ($\sigma=1/2$).
 For $\delta=5/2$, we have that $\delta = 5 \sigma$.
-This means that the deformation introduced by the initial conditions involves scales which are small when compared with $\delta$, i.e. the characteristic range of the peridynamic model.
+This means that the deformation introduced by the initial conditions involves scales which are small when compared with $\delta$, i.e. the characteristic range of the nonlocal model.
 This leads to a naive expectations that most of the modes $\xi$ propagates with dispersion relation of order~$\xi^\alpha$ and hence the evolution is highly dispersive.
 This expectation is in qualitative agreement with what shown in the red plots of Figure \ref{FIGURE10}.

 On the opposite case, when $\delta=1/10$, we have that $\delta = \sigma/5$ and then the deformation induced by the initial conditions are on large scales when compared with $\delta$.
 In this case, most of the involved scales propagates with dispersion relation $\approx \delta^{1-\alpha}/\sqrt{2(1-\alpha)}\,\xi$, whose group velocity is the same as the one given in the initial conditions.
 Hence we expect that this case is nondispersive.
 Bottom panels of Figure \ref{FIGURE10} are in line with this expectation.